HSE-Teleop/Teleop-OperationCenter/README.md

     pkg-config \
     build-essential
 ```
-If needed also install the necessary packages for GStreamer:
+If needed, also install the necessary packages for GStreamer:
 ```bash
   sudo apt install \
     libgstreamer1.0-dev \